ankschoubey/old-blog/_posts/2021-09-26-learning-strategy.md

 - I prefer platform allow trying out code online without any local installation.
   - Codecademy is a good one.
 I used it for many things.
   - Recently I started learning

+## Increase the number of iterations

+This doesn’t mean more time.
+This means more iterations.

+For example: If you want to make good Kanban boards, make many Kanban boards and use it in your life

 ## Role of Books